kyoukaya/hoxy/readme.md

 ## Bugs

 `MarshalMismatchErr` is returned by the packet unmarshaller frequently due to a few reasons.
 - Go maps are not ordered.
+Fixed in the interim by using a generic ordered map[string]interface{}.
 - JSON fields may appear only when they are being used.
+Possibly fixed by `,omitempty` struct tags.

 ## TODO